ThomasCarstens/jekyll/_posts/2019-06-20-choice-of-master's.md

 ---
 # ![drawing](/assets/images/favicon.jpg){: .aligned-left} My choice of master's
-## Disclaimer: This post is based on my experience and in no way should be taken as fact.

-In this post I want to **outline my motivations** for the master's I ended up going for: - a masters in ["Droids and Drones" at Ecole EFREI, Paris.](https://eng.efrei.fr/graduate-programs/droids-and-drones/).
+In this post I **outline my motivations** for the master's programme I ended up studying: - a masters in ["Droids and Drones" at Ecole EFREI, Paris.](https://eng.efrei.fr/graduate-programs/droids-and-drones/).

 I'm certain other engineers will benefit from reading about the path I took.